lewis-weinberger/yat-rs/README.md

 1. Loading: although loading from a save file is implemented, the parsing functionality can be made more robust.
 2. Configuration: user configuration e.g. custom colour scheme, keybindings etc.
 3. Clean-up: general code clean-up and refactoring, including more extensive commenting.
+4. Windows: currently yat is built on top of termion, which works on UNIX-like terminals, and therefore lacks Windows support.

 ## License